dmamakas2000/hci/README.md

 # Project for _Human-Computer Interaction_ class
-## @Athens University of Economics and Business, Spring Semester 2021-22
+## Athens University of Economics and Business, Spring Semester 2021-22

 ## Creators